LD4P/sinopia_editor/README.md

 # Sinopia BIBFRAME Editor

 Technical documentation specific to the Sinopia BIBFRAME Editor may also be found in the [wiki](https://github.com/LD4P/sinopia_editor/wiki/Sinopia-Editor).
-The
-[Sinopia Editor][GIT_REPO] is also available in staging at [stage.sinopia.io][staging].
+The [Sinopia Editor][GIT_REPO] homepage is available in staging at [stage.sinopia.io][staging].
 The Sinopia Editor is a [React][REACT] application with all new user interfaces and functionality using React and the React ecosystem.
-Portions of the codebase originally extracted from the Library of Congress `bfe` project.
+Portions of the codebase originally extracted from the Library of Congress `bfe` [project][BFE_GIT].

 ## Installation (without docker image)